 She fostered her love of writing after reading Louisa May Alcott’s Little Women and discovering she had a great deal in common with the character Jo.
 The making up of stories, dramatic feelings, and a quick temper were enough for her to know she and Jo would have been kindred spirits.

 LK volunteers with high school students through the International Trade Education Programs (ITEP).
 ITEP unites business people and educators to prepare students for a meaningful place in the world of tomorrow.
 Working in partnership with industry and educators, ITEP helps young people “think globally and earn locally.”

 - Misfit McCabe (Pearson Prize Teen Choice Award 2009)

 - Nowhere Feels Like Home (Pearson Prize Teen Choice Award 2010)

 - Diary of a Misfit (“Current Event,” a short story in Diary of a Misfit, was featured in the Story Chairs project, an audio installation featuring the work of 32 writers, musicians, and readers.)

-LK is working on a chapter book series, with creator Luke Matthews, entitled Timmy and the Golden Lion Tamarin, illustrated by Marie Beschorner.
-Her most recent YA novel, Speak No Evil, will be released under the name Liana Gardner.
+Currently LK is working on a chapter book series, with creator Luke Matthews and co-authors Olivia Claire and Jared Cross, entitled Timmy and the Golden Lion Tamarin, illustrated by Marie Beschorner.
+In addition to the children’s book series, she is working on a Middle Grade series which will be released under the name Liana Gardner, with the first book titled, The Star Warriors and the Secret of the Red Key.
+Her most recent YA novel, Speak No Evil, will also be released under the name Liana Gardner.